 I also like to wear body-skimming clothing postpartum – not too tight but not too loose.
 You don’t want to hide your beautiful shape but you also don’t want to highlight possible “problem areas” that make you uncomfortable.
 For example, bodycon dresses with ruching were great during pregnancy, but right now I steer away from them for the most part.
 Later on, I’ll start wearing them again.

 Tailored pieces with some kind of structure to them also tend to do best for my shape.
 I wish I could pull off more athleisure looks outside of the house, but the reality is that style just doesn’t flatter my shape as well as others.
-It feels great on, but I feel prettier in something a little dressier, so I stick with what works for me.
+It feels great on, but I feel prettier in something a little dressier (like these dresses by Shoshanna), so I stick with what works for me.

 2. Choose undergarments that make you feel good and support you beautifully

 I cannot stress this enough as a large-chested woman.
 A poorly-fitting bra and/or underwear can ruin any outfit.
 I prefer wired (nursing) bras that keeps the girls contained and underwear that doesn’t show under clothing and also doesn’t need constant readjustment.

 I also find it important to make sure my bra and underwear are matching, just to feel good for myself.
 That little detail just helps me feel a little more “on” for the day.

 I like to highlight the smallest part of my waist with dresses like the one I’m wearing here.